ioanmeri/software-architecture-and-technology-of-large-scale-systems/04-reliability.md

 We need to identify all these components, which can act as a single point of failures and they can compromise the functionality of our system

 ---

+## Redundancy for Stateless Components

+We scale stateless components by creating replicas.
+We use the replication approach to create redundancy for stateless components.

+We need to create that many replicas that are **over and above our scalability needs** and it also provides redundancy.

+**Example**

+We need 2 instances for catalog service.
+In order to provide redundancy we need one more instance.
+If one instance goes down, we have enough replicas to handle the load of catalog service.

+Redundancy for stateless components are always **active-active**, because all replicas share the same code.

+**Stateless components**
+- Web application
+- Services

+---